interlock-network/interlock-docs/whitepaper.md

 make this extension available to *everyone* but to modify it to work with Interlock Network.
-When the user installs the extension they can open an account on the Interlock Network, link it to the extension, and we will deposite some amount of Inter Tokens into their account.
+When the user installs the extension they can open an account on the Interlock Network, link it to the extension, and we will deposit an amount of Inter Tokens into their account.
 As they use the extension they will get a variable-time and variable-quantity reward for using it.
 If the extension mistakenly locks a page a user can unlock it.
 If an extension does not lock a page, a user can flag it.